Journalists are eligible for free email subscriptions: TipSheet and WatchDog TipSheet (on access issues).

 Since 1995, these Awards have annually recognized the work of freelance journalists globally for the crucial role they play in newsgathering.
 Includes multiple categories for freelance reporters, filmmakers, photojournalists and camera operators.
 Cash prizes.

 Deadline: Jul 31, 2022

 SABEW Best in Business Contest

 The Society for Advancing Business Editing and Writing (SABEW) annual Best in Business contest is the only comprehensive set of awards honoring excellence in business journalism.
 Almost 30 categories, including General Excellence, Energy/Natural Resources, Health/Science and Student Journalism.
-SABEW membership is required.
+SABEW membership is required, except for students.

 SAJA Journalism Awards